bbchung/clighter/README.md

-# Clighter: plugin to improve c-family development environment based on Clang
+# Clighter: Plugin to improve c-family development environment based on Clang

 ## Intro

 Clighter(C Lighter) is a vim plugin that integrates the libclang to improve c-family development environment, and it currently provides the following features(for c-family):

 * Automatically do semantic highlighting
 * Automatically highlight all words that with the same definition